LJMUAstroecology/flirpy/README.md

 Support for the Lepton is coming soon, but will probably be limited to the Raspberry Pi for the time being.

-**It is strongly recommended that you use Python 3"".
-I have tried to ensure that certain functions are portable between Python 2 and 3, mainly those involved with camera communication (for example if you want to use flirpy with ROS, most of the important stuff works).
-However, some file IO is hit and miss on Python 2 due to differences in regexes.
-Python 2 is effectively end of life and while I'd like to support both, it's a low priority.
-Submit a PR if you like!
+It is strongly recommended that you use Python 3.
+I have put some effort into making sure that the library is back-compatible with Python 2, since there are several use-cases (like ROS) where it's important.
+However, there may be bugs and as Python 2 is EOL in 2020, this is a low priority.

 ## Library organisation